Evaluation Methodologies in Software Protection Research

 This survey on software obfuscation is based on the largest collection of papers ever studied in the SP domain.
 While the mix of protection targets is similar to what we observed in other surveys, in terms of types of programming languages targeted, our distinct focus on the measurements performed in the surveyed papers is novel.
 In the aftermath of the 2019 Dagstuhl Seminar on Software Protection Decision Support and Evaluation Methodologies, where participants expressed subjective worries about evaluation methodologies in SP research, we systematically searched for evidence of these concerns and indeed found a number of issues.

-In general, we see a concerning focus on cost measurements while the strength of SPs is way less often measured.
-Sample sets used in evaluations suffer from major shortcomings with regards to availability, diversification, and complexity.
-Furthermore, we identified a worrisome number of papers employing no or just a single analysis technique for evaluation, and we observed a limited exploration of obfuscation combinations.
+We see a concerning focus on cost measurements while the strength of SPs is way less often measured.
+Evaluation sample sets suffer from major shortcomings regaring availability, diversi\-fication, and complexity.
+Furthermore, we identified a troubling number of papers using no or just a single analysis technique for evaluation, and we observed a limited exploration of obfuscation combinations.
 Next, an identified gap between analysis methods used in analysis papers and evaluations of newly proposed protections raises the concern whether appropriate analysis methods are used for the evaluation of newly proposed protections.
-We also identified a gap between tools used in published research and in the commercial state-of-the-art.
+We also identified a gap between tools used in published research and the commercial state of the art.
 This casts a shadow on the real-world relevance of the published research, and confirms the continuing reliance on security-through-obscurity in this domain.
 Finally, the reproducibility of research results is low as too many papers do not specify versions and configurations of used tools.
 Interestingly, most of these issues are prevalent even in A and A* publications, although there they tend to occur less frequently.